Differentiable graph neural network simulator for forward and inverse modeling of multi-layered slope system with multiple material properties: GNS Framework for Forward and Inverse Modeling

 The processor applies $M$ rounds of message passing to propagate information at the graph vertices along the edges of $M$-hop neighbors, returning an updated graph $G'=(V', E')$.
-This step models energy or momentum transfer between particles.
+This step models energy or momentum transfer between material points.
 Each step $m = 1,2,...,M$ consists of the following operations.